ehx-v1/UNO/readme.md

 Automatically plays a card after drawing, if possible.
 If a wild card is drawn, will give a prompt for color.

+## Tupperbox Integration

+The current state of compatibility with Tupperbox has not yet been tested.
+Long-term goals are:
+- Any amount of Tuppers, including multiple with the same owner, can take part in an UNO game.
+- Tuppers can run Uno commands as if they were regular users.
+- A Tupper's owner can join a game alongside their Tuppers.
+- Basically, Tuppers are treated the same as regular users, and are treated as separate from their owner.

 ## Selfhosting

 You may selfhost (AKA run your own instance of) this bot under the following circumstances:
 - Your instance (referred to as a "clone") must be **private**.
     - As such, your clone must not be listed on any sort of public bot listing.
 - Self-hosting support will be provided, within limits of knowledge, for this fork only.
-- You acknowledge that issues and feature requests related to self-hosting will be lower priority than the fork owner's feature ideas.
+- You acknowledge that issues and feature requests specifically related to self-hosting will be lower priority than the fork owner's feature ideas.
+If you want things done on that front, your best bet is to start the pull request yourself.
+- You acknowledge that a fork's issues belong in that fork, not here.

 ### Configuration